Student Opportunities in Academic Research (SOAR)

 Student Travel

-Student Travel Funding: ORSP provides funding to assist our student researchers in covering costs related to travel to conference and professional meetings where they are presenting their research.
+Student Travel Funding: ORSSP provides funding to assist our student researchers in covering costs related to travel to conference and professional meetings where they are presenting their research.
 Students may be eligible for up to $300 in reimbursement of expenses.

 Student Travel Application